nxrighthere/ENet-CSharp/README.md

 #### Packet
 Contains a managed pointer to the packet.

 `Packet.Dispose()` destroys the packet.
-Should be called only when the packet obtained from an event.
+Should be called only when the packet obtained from `EventType.Receive` event.

 `Packet.IsSet` returns a state of the managed pointer.